Mathieu Orfila

-Mathieu Joseph Bonaventure Orfila (Catalan: Mateu Josep Bonaventura Orfila i Rotger) (24 April 1787 - 12 March 1853) was a Spanish toxicologist and chemist, regarded as father of modern toxicology.
+Mathieu Joseph Bonaventure Orfila (Catalan: Mateu Josep Bonaventura Orfila i Rotger) (24 April 1787 - 12 March 1853) was a Spanish born French toxicologist and chemist, regarded as father of modern toxicology.

 Birth

 Orfila was born in Minorca and went on to study medicine in Valencia, Barcelona, and finally Paris.
 Orfilla was appointed as the royal physician to Louis XVIII in 1816.
 Orfilla became a professor of chemistry at the Athénée of Paris in 1817.
 In 1819 he received French citizenship, having been born a Spanish subject.
 In 1830 he was appointed as the dean of the faculty of medicine, and later removed in 1848 during the revolution.
 In 1851 he became the president of the Academy of Medicine.